 William Ervin Dekle, 64, now resides at the United States Penitentiary-Sandy Springs in Inez, Kentucky.

 The stigma and lack of choice in high security is just the beginning of the hardship for these often peaceful and nonviolent men and women.
-The real horror is the realization that they must always be alert and their safety and well-being depends on diffusing, cajoling, mediating, and pacifying the truly violent who are the unknown among them.
+The real horror is the realization that they must always be alert and their safety and well-being depend on diffusing, cajoling, mediating, and pacifying the truly violent who are the unknown among them.

 Mentally ill inmates are legion in the prison system and the majority of them will be released without treatment.
 Nonviolent marijuana inmates like Billy will die in federal prison, possibly chained to a hospital bed.